 Fred Mills will be the lead Director for all our Equality, Diversity and Inclusion issues and for the review and administration of this policy.

-12. TRAININGTraining on Equality, Diversity and Inclusion is part of the implementation of the Policy and will be provided to all staff.
+12. TRAININGTraining on Equality, Diversity and Inclusion may be provided to staff as necessary.

-Refresher Equality, Diversity and Inclusion training will be given as and when necessary to reflect changes in legislation and social expectations.
+Refresher Equality, Diversity and Inclusion training may be provided when necessary to reflect changes in legislation.

 13. EXTERNAL LEADERSHIPThe B1M has a powerful and influential voice in the construction, engineering and architecture sectors.